 - Trauma or assault: the coagulopathy that occurs in the setting of trauma is unique in its pathogenesis, aided by tissue injury factors.
 It can occur in the absence of significant fluid administration, clotting factor depletion or hypothermia.

 - Vascular disease such as ruptured aneurysm: fortunately seldom, sudden loss of blood volume in such situations makes them potentially lethal.

 - Genetic bleeding disease, such as hemophilia

-- Postpartum hemorrhage: evidence suggests presence of an acquired fibrinogen deficiency state complicated by dilutional coagulopathy and exaggerated fibrinolysis in these patients.
+- Postpartum hemorrhage: evidence suggests the presence of an acquired fibrinogen deficiency state, complicated by dilutional coagulopathy and exaggerated fibrinolysis in these patients.